Welcome to Opera Index

 We offer you: The Opportunity to learn and share experiences with others in the fascinating world of opera while supporting young singers.

-The Opera Index Vocal Competition for 2013 will be held October 8, 9, and 11 at the Lang Hall in Hunter College in New York City.
-Prizes of $45,000 will be given to the winners of the competition.
+The Opera Index Vocal Competition for 2013 was held October 8, 9, and 11 at the Lang Hall in Hunter College in New York City.

 Our Mission Statement